ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/network_trbl_shoot.md

 ### Check the Ethernet interface {#trbl_verify_eth}

-<a href="">Component Viewer</a> shows you static information about the operation of a software component.
-In the µVision
-debugger, go to **Debug -> View -> Watch windows -> Network** to see the status information of the network library:
+\urlout{CMSIS-View} shows you static information about the operation of a software component.
+In the µVision debugger, go to **Debug -> View -> Watch windows -> Network** to see the status information of the network library:

 \image html trbl_cv_nw.png "Component Viewer for the Network library"